JoelLefkowitz/quickdocs/README.md

 ## Documentation

-Please view our [documentation][documentation] available on readthedocs.
+Please view our [documentation][readthedocs] available on readthedocs.

 To build locally generate the sphinx configuration: